Aorta3698/catalan_toolbox/README.md

 - Accompanied with a visualizer tool that produces publication level of svg.

-- Enumeration of well-known Catalan structures (including k-ary trees and r-dyck path).
+- Enumeration of well-known Catalan structures (including k-ary tree and r-dyck path).

 ---
 # Galleries